Hermantown, Minnesota: History

 Hermantown's population got a boost from a new wave of homesteaders just before World War II.
-During the Great Depression, the federal government built nearly a hundred "subsistence homestead" projects designed to move people trapped in poverty in the cities to new homes in rural or suburban locations.
+During the Great Depression, the federal government built nearly 100 "subsistence homestead" projects designed to move people trapped in poverty in the cities to new homes in rural or suburban locations.
 One of the two Minnesota projects was assigned to Hermantown.

 The Jackson Project was completed in 1937.
 It is one of Hermantown's more interesting features, with a proliferation of "Jackson Homes" on certain roadways.
 These single-family dwellings were built during the Depression as subsistence homesteads.
 Many retain their original brick appearance, albeit with additions.
 Each of the 84 homesteads had a brick veneer farmhouse; half also had a garage-barn combination.
 Each had five or 10 acre of land, and the family also received a pig, a cow, and 35 chickens.
 The idea was that the family would be able to raise its own food and use the profits from selling any surplus to work off its debt to the government.
 The units were sold to homesteaders on very liberal terms: the average price for the home and property was $2,687.40 plus interest.

 The Jackson Project was one of the later projects built, which was a benefit because the quality of housing improved.
 Plumbing and electricity were now required in all homes.
 The homesteaders gave a new profile to what was then Herman Township.
 Now with 84 homes and families concentrated in one part of the community, the Project marked the start of Hermantown's transition from rural to suburban.

 Hermantown was incorporated as a city on December 31, 1975.

 The community of Adolph is in Hermantown's southwest corner.